Logos and uniforms of the New York Jets

 The National Football League (NFL)'s New York Jets began play in 1960 as the Titans of New York, a charter member of the American Football League (AFL).
 The original Titans wore plain, simple navy blue and gold uniforms with no logos, adding stripes in 1961.
 When the Titans became the Jets in 1963 the uniforms were redesigned and the team colors changed to green and white, which they have remained ever since, although the franchise has used different shades of green and has at times used black as a third/trim color.

-For most of their history, the Jets had white helmets with green striping and logos, green and white jerseys with opposite-colored sleeves and shoulder stripes, and white pants with two green stripes down each side.
-Their first logo was a green cartoon jet plane with the word "JETS" in thick white sans-serif italics along the fuselage, then the team adopted a football-shaped logo with outlined "NY" initials behind the "JETS" wordmark and a miniature football at bottom center, first in white with a green outline and details, then in green with white details.
+For most of their history, the Jets had white helmets with green striping and logos, green and white jerseys with color-inverted sleeves and shoulder stripes, and white pants with two green stripes down each side.
+Their first helmet logo was a green cartoon jet plane with the word "JETS" in thick white sans-serif italics along the fuselage, then the team adopted a football-shaped logo with outlined "NY" initials behind the "JETS" wordmark and a miniature football at bottom center, first in white with a green outline and details, then in green with white details.

 The team switched to green helmets and a simpler uniform design in 1978, replacing the football-shaped logo with a modernized wordmark, then in 1990 added black trim and green pants.
 In 1998 the team reverted to its "classic" look, with an updated version of the prior logo, and replaced the traditional kelly green with a darker hunter green.
 A 2019 redesign saw the team revert to green helmets and reincorporate black into the color scheme, along with a new medium shade of green that the franchise called "Gotham Green," modified primary and secondary logos, tapered striping on the jerseys and pants, a new sans-serif numeral font, a chest wordmark, and for the first time in team history, a black alternate uniform.